 SCRA protections on pre-service loans

 If your mortgage loan was originated before your active-duty service began, the Servicemembers Civil Relief Act provides protections that may include limits on the interest rate the lender can charge during active duty and requirements that certain foreclosure proceedings go through a court (rather than non-judicial foreclosure) during active duty and for a period after.
-Whether SCRA applies and exactly which protections you can invoke depends on your specific situation.
+Whether SCRA applies and exactly which protections you can invoke depend on your specific situation.
 JAG or a private attorney handles this.

 VA loan technicians